adreena/Semantic-Segmentation/README.md

 Semantic segmentation is understanding an image at pixel level i.e, assigning each pixel in the image an object class.In this project, the goal is labeling the pixels of a road in images using a Fully Convolutional Network (FCN).

+The goals of this project are the following:

+ * Loading Pretrained VGG Model into TensorFlow
+ * Creating the layers for a fully convolutional network
+ * Building skip-layers using the vgg layers
+ * Optimizing the model loss
+ * Training model on segmented images (3 classes: background, road, other-road)

+## Description

+### Available Data

+Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
+Extract the dataset in the `data` folder.
+This will create the folder `data_road` with all the training a test images.

+### Approach

+* Encoder: load the vgg model and weights for layers (3,4 & 7)
+* Conv1x1: add a convolution filer with kernel_size (1,1) to the last layer to keep spatial information
+* Decoder: add 3 upsample layers and skip connections in between to add information from multiple resolutions
+* Data processing:
+  * categorization: images & ground truth images are provided in Kitti dataset, ground_truth images should be categorized into 3 classes of background, road & other_road
+  * data augmentation: flipping the images also helps adding more data to the training set
+* Learning rate: 0.0001
+* drop_out: 0.5
+* Number of Epochs: 1000
+* Batch_size: 16

+#### Image Results

+#### Tensorboard Loss

+#### Video Result

+I save the tensorflow model and loaded it up in my jupyter notebook [experiment.ipynb](), model processes each frame individually.

+[video output]:()

 ### Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed: